Issue description

 This issue occurs because the labels are associated with the fill.
 By default, Archicad automatically deletes associative labels when their parent element is deleted.
 To prevent this behavior, you need to convert the associated labels to independent labels before deleting the fill.

-- Select the label you want to preserve.
+- Select the label or multiple labels you want to preserve.

-- Right-click on the label to open the context menu.
+- Right-click anywhere in the model space to open the context menu.

 - Select Convert to Independent Label from the menu.
 This breaks the connection between the label and the fill.